 Fizzy drinks, along with having high sugar content are also acidic in nature.
 This is a deadly combination and can greatly damage the structure of your teeth; causing cavities and weakening them internally.

-The best way to keep your teeth clean and healthy is to follow daily dental habits that your dentist in Dubai prescribes and by not putting them through any sort of external pressure.
+The best way to keep your teeth clean and healthy is to follow daily dental habits that your Best Dentist in Dubai prescribes and by not putting them through any sort of external pressure.
 That can cause them to wear down like brushing too vigorously or using them as tools to open ketchup bottles.

 If your follow these two tips than even if you eat something sugary and acidic once your brush, floss and ideally use mouthwash, minimal or no damage will occur.